paulcheeba/find-and-replace/README.md

 ## Known Limitations

-- Foundry VTT v13 does not provide an official API hook for ProseMirror plugin injection
 - This module uses workarounds that may need updates if Foundry's ProseMirror implementation changes
 - Performance with extremely large documents (10,000+ words) may vary
 - Some known issues: